openfaas/community-cluster/README.md

 ### 2. After you receive your confirmation email

-Once you receive a confirmation email, you can:

-* Activate your access now with the [quickstart](./docs/)
+Once you receive a confirmation email, you can activate your access now with the [quick start](./docs/).

-    Send your PR to the CUSTOMERS file and create a sample function.
-Make sure you read the appendix.
+You will need to send a pull request to the CUSTOMERS file to add your username or GitHub organisation.

-* Follow the New User Guide
+### 3. Deploy your first function with the New User Guide

-    The quick start contains a quick lab to help you familiarise yourself with how OpenFaaS Cloud works, you can also try out the [New User Guide](https://docs.openfaas.com/openfaas-cloud/user-guide/) to deploy an API with Node.js and Express.js.
+The [quick start](./docs/) contains a quick lab to help you familiarise yourself with how OpenFaaS Cloud works, you can also try out the [New User Guide](https://docs.openfaas.com/openfaas-cloud/user-guide/) to deploy an API with Node.js and Express.js.

-You can contribute towards the costs of your free account via [GitHub Sponsors](https://github.com/sponsors/alexellis/) and Sponsor OpenFaaS.
+> Note: you can contribute towards the costs of your free account via [GitHub Sponsors](https://github.com/sponsors/alexellis/).

 ## B) DIY / self-service